What are the opportunities for luxury tourism from Europe?

 Competition in the luxury tourism market does not differ from the tourism market in general.
 It mainly lies in the service and experience you can offer.
 For more information, see our study on what competition you face on the European outbound tourism market.

 European tour operators specialised in luxury tourism or your destination offer the best opportunities.
 They know their customers very well.
 This way, they can offer tailor-made tours and the personal service that especially luxury travellers are looking for.

 You can identify relevant tour operators via trade associations, events and databases, such as:

 - International Luxury Travel Market – luxury tourism trade event, held on several dates across the year, on different continents

-- ITB – annual tourism trade event, March, Berlin
+- ITB – annual tourism trade event with a luxury travel segment, March, Berlin

 - Luxury Travel Fair – annual luxury tourism trade event, November, London

 - World Travel Market – annual tourism trade event, November, London.

 Emergence of homeworkers